1 Enoch 106:9

-8 And now, my father, I am here to petition thee and implore thee that thou mayest go to Enoch, our father, and learn from him the truth, for his dwelling-place is amongst the angels.'
-9 And when Methuselah heard the words of his son, he came to me to the ends of the earth; for he had heard that I was there, and he cried aloud, and I heard his voice and I came to him.
-And 10 And he answered and said: 'Because of a great cause of anxiety have I come to thee, and because of a disturbing vision have I approached.
+8 Now, my father, I am here to petition you and beg you to go to Enoch, our father, and learn from him the truth, for his dwelling place is among the angels.'
+9 When Methuselah heard the words of his son, he came to me at the ends of the earth; for he had heard that I was there, and he cried aloud, and I heard his voice and came to him.
+10 He answered and said: 'Because of a great cause of anxiety have I come to thee, and because of a disturbing vision have I approached.

 1Q20 2